-$The \ accompanying \ notes \ are \ an \ integral \ part \ of \ these \ condensed \ interim \ consolidated \ financial \ statements.$
+The accompanying notes are an integral part of these condensed interim consolidated financial statements.

-Notes to Condensed Interim Consolidated Financial Statements (Unaudited)
+Notes to Condensed Interim Consolidated Financial Statements (Unaudited) (Expressed in U.S. Dollars)

 1. Nature of Operations

 Stellar Biotechnologies, Inc. ("the Company") is organized under the laws of British Columbia, Canada.
 The Company's common shares are quoted on the U.S. OTCQB Marketplace Exchange under the trading symbol, SBOTF, and are listed on the TSX Venture Exchange as a Tier 2 issuer under the trading symbol, KLH.